cisagov/ScubaGear/baselines/teams.md

 ### Policies

 #### MS.TEAMS.4.1v1
-External access SHALL only be enabled on a per-domain basis.
+External access for users SHALL only be enabled on a per-domain basis.
 - _Rationale:_ TODO add rationale.
 - _Last modified:_ July 2023